ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

     Created new package 'write_a_restful_api' at /Users/write-a-restful-api.
     ```

-    This creates a directory named `write-a-restful-api` with the default module along with sample code for the service, as shown below.
+    This creates a directory named `write-a-restful-api` with sample Ballerina code, as shown below.

     ```
     .